Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/publications/paper.md

 | `sfun_info.mexw64`               | Compiled S-Function that triggers `sfun_info.tlc` during code generation. |
 | `sfun_info.tlc`                  | TLC file that generates the additional C source code required for the model DLL. |                                                                                               |

 While several of these files support the preparation and compilation of the IEC 61400-27 DLL, `IEC61400_27_DLL.tlc` serves as the entry point of the code generation process.
 This Target Language Compiler (TLC) file is detected by the Simulink Coder application when it is placed in the MATLAB® working directory.
 After selecting the corresponding System Target File and providing the required DLL metadata in the DLL Builder's graphical interface, the DLL build process can be initiated.

-Figure 1 illustrates the relationship between the individual files located in the working directory and their respective roles within the DLL generation process.
+The relationship between the individual files and their respective roles within the DLL generation process is illustrated in Figure 1.

 ![UML diagramm of the Simulink IEC 61400-27 DLL builder.](./UML_Diagramm.svg)